kubernetes/community/contributors/design-proposals/raw-block-pv.md

 WORKFLOW:

 ADMIN:
-* Admin creates a disk and exposes it to all kubelet worker node VMs which are running on KVM hypervisor.(This is done by storage operation).
+* Admin creates a disk and exposes it to all kubelet worker nodes.
+(This is done by storage operation).
 * Admin creates an iSCSI persistent volume using storage information such as portal IP, iqn and lun.

 ```